Gaphodil/minimetroidvania-iv-speedrunning-info/route.md

 General considerations for Grassy Stones:
 - bottom right should ideally not be last; the Wind Gust in can be jump-cancelled easily
 - bottom left can also be entered with jump-cancelled Wind Gust, though it is slightly tighter
 - prism room can be entered with Wind Gust.
-Top right can be skipped with very precise Wind Gust jump-cancelling into the right middle
+Top right can be skipped with Mistform from above or very precise Wind Gust jump-cancelling

 General considerations for Ocean Spray:
 - all clocks will have respawning blocks; top left and bottom are the worst offenders